This area lies between Swanage and Weymouth. It includes some stunning paddling beneath the limestone cliffs of the Jurassic coast.

 Between Swanage and Weymouth, good options for access and egress are limited.

-Swanage Monkey Beach: (SZ 034 787) g Drop kayaks beside the pier and park at the car park just uphill.
+Swanage Monkey Beach: (SZ 034 786) g Drop kayaks beside the pier and park at the car parking areas just uphill.
+Marginally less convenient than the main beach, but half the cost for parking.

 Kimmeridge Bay: (SY 909 790) g Large car park.
 Private toll road, possibly avoidable early in the morning!
 If surf, stay out back until a clear route in can be seen.